clinta/clinta.github.io/_drafts/freebsd-jails-the-hard-way.md

 jail -c zjail1
 ```

-The downside with the zfs approach is that each jail is now a fully independent, and if you want need to update your jails, you have to update them all.
+The downside with the zfs approach is that each jail is now a fully independent, and if you need to update your jails, you have to update them all individually.
 By sharing a template using nullfs mounts you can have only one copy of the base system that only needs to be updated once.

 ## Thin jails using NullFS mounts.